hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

     }
 }
 ```

-In our LandingPage we deleted all the information that we are using now in ImageWithStyle.
+- In `LandingPage.js` delete the information that we are using now in `ImageWithStyle`.

-How we use <ImageWithStyle /> in LandingPage.js?
-We have to import it and call it where we want to!
+- Import `ImageWithStyle` in `LandingPage.js` call it in the first column

 ```javascript
 import { ImageWithStyle } from "../components/ImageWithStyle"